mufasa159/odyssey/readme.md

 # Odyssey

-This is a work-in-progress interactive travel photography / blogging website.
+This is an interactive map website.
+You can add/edit/delete locations on a map from the admin panel.

 Built with starlette, jinja2 and sqlite3.

 ## Development